 Terracon is a 100 percent employee-owned consulting engineering firm providing quality services to clients.
 Since 1965, Terracon has evolved into a successful multi-discipline firm specializing in environmental, facilities, geotechnical, and materials services.

 Over our history, Terracon has achieved significant expansion through both internal growth and acquisitions.
-Terracon currently has more than 4,000 employees in 140 offices, serving all 50 states nationwide.
+Terracon currently has more than 4,000 employees in more than 140 offices, serving all 50 states nationwide.
 Additionally, we partner with our U.S. clients to serve their international needs.
-The firm’s success is further evidenced by a current ranking of 30 in Engineering News-Record’s 2016 list of the Top 500 Design Firms, as compared to a ranking of 58 a decade ago.
+The firm’s success is further evidenced by a current ranking of 24 in Engineering News-Record’s 2018 list of the Top 500 Design Firms, as compared to a ranking of 58 a decade ago.
 Terracon’s growth is due to dedicated employees who are responsive to clients, provide quality services, and take advantage of opportunities in the marketplace.